Here are some tips from The Morton Arboretum on watering trees and other plants.

 - Check on sensitive trees and shrubs.
 Drought-sensitive trees and plants that are likely to show the effects of reduced moisture include magnolias, Japanese maples, dogwoods, beeches, larches, tulip trees, and birches.
 Hydrangeas also suffer during dry weather because they're shallow-rooted and therefore drought-sensitive.

 - Water container plants more frequently.
 Because there is little soil to hold water around their roots, container plants can dry out and wilt fairly easily.
 If plants are in full sun, they likely require more frequent watering than containers in shade.

 - Check new plants and trees often.
 Newly-planted trees, shrubs, and perennials are still establishing their root systems.
 Check the soil around their roots often to see if it has dried out.
 Plants should receive up to one inch of water weekly.
 Water both the root ball, right around trunk, and the surrounding area.
 Water deeply and then let the water soak in to encourage new roots to grow deeper into the soil.

 - Use watering bags for trees.
 When filled with water and placed by or around a tree trunk, these vessels will allow water to drip slowly into the soil around the roots.
 They are a good way to keep your younger tree well watered.
 Versions are available under several brand names.

 - Water trees first.
 During times of drought, trees should have priority over your lawn, since grass is easier to replace and will likely recover when rain returns.
 Grass will normally go dormant and turn brown during the hot months of summer and turn green again in fall.
-In times of severe drought, you may want to apply ½ inch of water weekly to even a dormant lawn to keep the grass plants alive.
+In times of severe drought, you may want to apply 1/4 to ½ inch of water every two to four weeks.
+This will not green up the lawn, but will keep the grass plants alive.

 For more information, visit The Morton Arboretum Plant Clinic or call 630-719-2424.